-Switching electricity providers is certainly becoming more commonplace as energy deregulation policies continue to spread across the United States.
-Unfortunately, not everyone takes the best advantage of their choice, particularly if they do not know the correct way to compare contracts.
+The ability to compare electricity rates is certainly becoming more commonplace as energy deregulation policies continue to spread across the United States.
+Unfortunately, not everyone takes advantage of this opportunity, particularly if they do not know the correct way to compare electricity plans.

 The Electricity Marketplace

 As states deregulate their electricity markets, different alternative electricity providers compete against one another to win the interest of potential customers which can be homeowners or business owners.
 Typically the electricity providers attract the interest of potential customers by offering a lower electricity supply rate than their current utility.

 Customers must always remember that the rate is not the only item to focus on when choosing an alternative electricity provider.
 When comparing the different contracts, make sure to pay attention to the following:

 Elements of an Electricity Plan

 - Length of plan.
 A contract might last for six months, a year, two years, or more.
 Some electricity providers also offer a month-to-month option that customers can cancel without a fee.
 When deciding how long you want to sign up for, make sure to think about the contract as a whole